pulsejet/memories/README.md

 1. 🎉 Partytime!

 ## Why a separate app?
-The approach of this app is fundamentally different from the official Nextcloud Photos app, which is extremely lightweight.
+The approach of this app is fundamentally different from the official Nextcloud Photos app, which is very lightweight and works entirely using webdav.
 This app instead maintains special metadata in a separate table on the backend, and thus can be considered to have different objectives.

 ## Special Thanks 🙏🏻
 Nextcloud team.
 At least one half of the code is based on the work of the [Nextcloud Photos](https://github.com/nextcloud/photos).